Information and Activity Sheets

 Wildlife - What lives here and what grows here?

-In June 2007, Karen Howard, a well informed amateur botanist, completed the recording and documenting of the plants found in the Park.
-The outcome was an illustrated document that is currently held for reference purposes by the Park Rangers.
+In June 2007, Karen Howard, a well-informed amateur botanist, completed the recording and documenting of the plants found in the Park.
+The outcome was an illustrated document that is currently held for reference purposes by the Park Wardens.
 It forms the only baseline survey currently available (March 2013).

 The plant list is informative in its own right but could also be of useful to Sixth Form students and others interested in the botany of the Park.

-For convenience, we have reproduced the list in three forms in obth Excel 93-2007 and PDF versions as follows:
+For convenience, we have reproduced the list in three forms in both Excel 93-2007 and PDF versions as follows:

-The Park Rangers would like to hear from anyone, especially students and academics, who are interested in undertaking further studies of the plant life in the Park.
+The Park Wardens would like to hear from anyone, especially students and academics, who are interested in undertaking further studies of the plant life in the Park.